Warrant Officer Prerequisites and Duty Description

 - Security Plus (CompTIA Certification)

 - TABE - Test of Adult Basic Education (TABE), complete battery, level A 9/10.
-Complete test (not survey) with all categories (reading, total math, and language) @ 12th grade level (12.9+).
-Applicants with an AA/S, BA/S or Masters degree meet this requirement.
+Complete test (not survey) with all categories.
+Scores required are Reading, Total Math, and Language @ 12th grade level (12.9+).
+Applicants with an AA/S, BA/S or Masters degree meet this requirement and do not require the TABE.

 - Four years of documented practical experience in voice and data internetworking, local and wide area networks (LAN & WAN), and/or network planning.